 Using the Thickest Settings

 While the rollers can have a gap up to ½” (12mm), you probably won’t make a sheet that thick.
 For one thing, it will curl.
 But I found this to be a useful feature when I used this machine during a caning workshop with Carol Simmons.
 It is helpful to evenly reduce wide, flat canes such as ribbon or border canes.
 If you do much caning, the wide setting absolutely comes in handy for this purpose.
 Like I said before, with this machine you begin to think differently about how it can be used.
+(Yes, it changes how you think about your process.
+But in a very good way!)

 Making Sheets of Clay with the LC Machine